jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 <img align="right" width="477" height="477" src="images/Spirals.png">

 Another playful decoration, a background spiral, is engaged by the Boolean `Spirals`.
-The number of arms is `SpiralNumArms`, and the whole pattern can be rotated by `SpiralAngleOffset`.
+The number of arms is `SpiralNumArms`, and `SpiralAngleOffset` rotates the whole pattern.
-The radius betweem arms, measured to the centre rather than perpendicular to the direction of travel, is `SpiralRadiusBetweenArms`.
+`SpiralRadiusBetweenArms` is the radius between arms (albeit measured to the centre rather than perpendicular to the direction of travel).
 The meaning of the Boolean `SpiralClockwise` is obvious.

 `SpiralStrokeCode`, by default a boring `{stroke}`, can hold formatting of the line (e.g., `{gsave 0.6 setgray 1.44 setlinewidth stroke grestore 1 setgray 0.48 setlinewidth stroke}`).